GowthamArulmurugan/HUMAN-ACTIVITY-RECOGNITION-USING-LRCN-/README.md

-# Human Activity Recognition Using Deep Learning Techniques
+# Human Activity Recognition Using LRCN

 ## Overview
-This repository contains the implementation of **Human Activity Recognition (HAR)** using **Long Short-Term Memory Recurrent Convolutional Networks (LRCN)** in Python.
-The project is focused on accurately classifying human activities using video data, leveraging the UCF50 dataset.
-The developed model demonstrates significant performance improvements compared to traditional approaches like ConvLSTM, achieving an impressive accuracy rate of 96%.
+This implementation focuses exclusively on **Human Activity Recognition (HAR)** using **Long Short-Term Memory Recurrent Convolutional Networks (LRCN)**.
+By leveraging the UCF50 dataset, this model achieves state-of-the-art results in classifying human activities from video data with a remarkable accuracy of **96%**.

 ## Table of Contents
 - [Overview](#overview)